embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 ```

 To summarize differences:
-- `#include <Arduino.h>`
+- `#include <Arduino.h>` is added,

-    in preprocessed file there is `<Arduino.h>` header added,
-- `#line` macros

-    These keep compiler error messages pointing to the right lines in your .ino file.
+- `#line` macros are added — they keep compiler error messages pointing to the right lines in your `.ino` file.
-Without them, errors would show up with the line numbers of the generated .cpp, which would be super confusing.
+Without them, errors would show up with the line numbers of the generated `.cpp`, which would be super confusing.
 - function prototypes are added.

 ## Compilation
+Here’s where your code finally turns into machine instructions that the microcontroller can execute.

 ### Sketch compilation
-Here’s where your code finally turns into machine instructions.
+During this step, the compiler checks your code for syntax errors and converts it
+into the object code that can be linked with libraries later.

 ```
 Compiling sketch...
 arm-none-eabi-g++ (...) -c sketch/MyBlink.ino.cpp -o sketch/MyBlink.ino.cpp.o
 ```

-Now we reached the sketch compilation.
-Compiler is ivoked with `-c` flag, which means compile only (generate object code .o, don’t link).
+Compiler is invoked with `-c` flag, which means compile only (and don’t link yet).

 **Input:** `MyBlink.ino.cpp` - the auto-generated sketch with prototypes, includes, and line directives.